fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/object_class/count.md

 # Program Activity Count [/api/v2/agency/{toptier_code}/object_class/count/{?fiscal_year}]

-Returns the count of unique Object Classes in the Agency's appropriations for a single fiscal year
+Returns the count of Object Classes in the Agency's appropriations for a single fiscal year

 ## GET